GPUOpen-Tools/radeon_memory_visualizer/docs/source/index.rst

-The Radeon Memory Visualizer is a memory optimization tool that can be used by developers to optimize memory usage for DirectX12©, Vulkan© applications for AMD GCN and RDNA hardware.
+The Radeon Memory Visualizer is a memory optimization tool that can be used by developers to optimize memory usage for DirectX12©, Vulkan© applications for AMD GCN and RDNA™ hardware.

 This document describes how the Radeon Memory Visualizer can be used to examine a memory trace file.
 To learn how to generate an RMV trace, please